 This code can be visualized as:

-The Application contains a variable named cat. cat is const and cannot be re-assigned later.
-Notice the ๐Ÿ”’ on cat.
+and cannot be re-assigned later.
+Notice the ๐ on cat

 Making Object Immutable